 As mentioned previously, around half of SHED’s portfolio is classified as ‘active asset management’ assets, where the manager can increase rental income over a short period.
 In the first quarter of 2023, the company completed 15 new lettings and regears, covering 490,188 sq ft of space and generating £1.6m of additional rental income, with a like-for-like rental uplift of 24% for new lettings and 5% for regears.
 The new lettings included at the company’s recently completed developments at Nottingham and Rochdale, which are now fully let at a blended yield on cost of 7.7%.
 Four further deals have been agreed post quarter end covering 237,163 sq ft of space and generating £0.8m in new rent.

-Around 20% of the portfolio is subject to a rent review or expiry over the 12-month period to September 2023, as shown in Figures 9 and 10, providing the manager with further potential opportunities to grow rent and in turn capital values.
+Around 20% of the portfolio is subject to a rent review or expiry over the 12-month period to September 2023, as shown in Figures 9 and 10, providing the manager with further opportunities to grow rent and in turn capital values.

 SHED has also driven value through speculative and pre-let developments.
 Two forward-funded development projects have recently reached practical completion, comprising five units across 239,355 sq ft of space.
 The Kingsway Business Park in Rochdale is now fully let (as mentioned earlier), while a 120,815 sq ft development in Golborne was pre-let during the construction phase to Master Removals, achieving a yield on cost of 8.0%.

-The risks associated with inflation rises in construction and wider supply chain issues is met by SHED’s developer partners, with fixed-price forward funding costs set at the outset.
+The risks associated with inflation rises in construction costs and wider supply chain issues is met by SHED’s developer partners, with fixed-price forward funding costs set at the outset.

 SHED’s NAV increased steeply throughout 2021 and the first half of 2022 as the manager expanded the portfolio and valuations increased through a combination of asset management initiatives and market movement.
-The NAV fell 3.0% at the end of September 2022 as rental growth in its portfolio largely offset the impact of valuation declines.
+The NAV fell just 3.0% at the end of September 2022 as rental growth in its portfolio largely offset the impact of valuation declines.
 The company is due to announce its March 2023 NAV in interim results in June.
-In terms of share price performance, the group’s share price had been trending upwards but plummeted at the end of September, most likely due to fears of a steep increase in interest rates following the chancellor’s mini budget.
+In terms of share price performance, the group’s share price had been trending upwards but plummeted at the end of September due to fears of a steep increase in interest rates following the chancellor’s mini budget.
 It has yet to recover as investor sentiment continues to wane.
 It is still way ahead of the Morningstar UK REIT index over five years, however.